meta-is-beta/horadric-helper/README.md

   // Optional
   // List of item's gem description text lines
   // Only applies to items with type "Gem"
-  // Eg (for Flammability): ["Curses all targets in an area, lowering their fire resistance and giving them a chance to be ignited when hit."]
+  // Eg (for Increased Duration Support): ["Supports any skill that has a duration."]
   gemDescription: String[] | null;

   // Optional